 |Craig Hlady Bio

-Craig Hlady, originally from Chicago, is a talented guitarist, arranger and composer.
+Craig Hlady, originally from Chicago, is a talented guitarist, composer and arranger.
 Well versed in a variety of musical styles, he has played on and produced hundreds of studio recording sessions, and has toured the U.S.to New Zealand as a sideman and with his own groups.
-He currently performs in and around the Boston area with his own Jazz Quartet, Jazz singer Didi Stewart, and with the Blues, Funk/R&B groups Lois Lane and The Daily Planets and The Brian Kelly Band.
+He currently performs jazz in and around the Boston area with The Craig Hlady Quartet, and and with blues/R&B band The Part Time Lovers .

-In addition, Craig owns and operates Tower Production and Recording, a studio specializing in artist music production, and music background composing in a variety of styles including Pop, Rock, Country, Jazz, and Blues.
+In addition, Craig owns and operates Tower Production and Recording, a studio specializing in artist music production, and music for film and TV in a variety of styles including Pop, Rock, Country, Jazz, a Blues Electronic and orchestral .
 Craig is also a faculty member at the renowned Berklee College of Music, where he is an Assiociate Professor of Guitar and endorses D'Addario guitar Strings and Celestial Effects pedals.

 |The Dedham Jazz Project Reviews

 After listening to music this good, it's a wonderment why there aren't more local clubs supporting it.
 Jazz guitarist Craig Hlady is a contemporary six- stringer that maintains much of the roots and traditions that influenced him.
 On his latest release, The Dedham Jazz Project, Hlady teams up with a venerable collection of who's who on the Boston Jazz scene.
 What's especially cool is that all 15 songs are originals penned by Hlady, drummer Matt Gordy or pianist Norbert Kael, so from song to song you get a real good feel of Hlady and the band's compositional style and arranging skills.
 It's truly top shelf stuff and a CD you'll have to make a point of checking out for yourself.
 Outstanding!